FaharasNET

 Once something is on the blockchain, it stays there forever.
 So, keep your access safe.
 Never give out your private keys to anyone.

-Always get wallets from official sites.
-I almost lost my money once by downloading a fake app.
+Only download wallets from verified sources—many users have lost funds by falling for counterfeit apps.
 Write down your recovery phrase on paper and keep it safe.

 Start with a small amount of money.
 This will help you get used to using the blockchain.
 Remember, the blockchain itself is safe.
 But, you need to protect your access.